laacz/advent-of-code/2023/readme.md

 ![Some manual math](https://raw.githubusercontent.com/laacz/advent-of-code/main/2023/day24/paper.jpg?raw=true)

 Main input does not.
 Too low.
 After an unspecified amount of debuuging the culprit was found - `int(x + y + z)` instead of `math.Round(x + y + z)`.
 Idiot.

+## Day 25

+F*** that sh***.

+Just generated a [graphviz file](https://github.com/laacz/advent-of-code/tree/main/2023/day25/graph.dot), then an SVG, embeddet it within [HTML file](https://github.com/laacz/advent-of-code/tree/main/2023/day26/graph.html), added some coloring to visually know which wire I'm clicking, amn onclick event handler to output edge metadata to the console, clicked on the three distinct cuttable wires and done.

+`tpn--gxv`, `zcj--rtt` and `hxq--txl`.
+Then just ignored them when adding to a graph.
+Then took first cut nodes, and searched for paths to every other node to count node groups.